VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 Because I am easy to find online, I’ve gotten tons of opportunities.
 I’ve had clients find me randomly after 3 years because they googled my name.
 They didn’t know I had a website.
 They didn’t know my email address.
-They knew my NAME.
-I gotta say that again.
+And they knew my NAME.
+I have gotta say that again.
 They remembered my name and they GOOGLED it.

-Friend, you’ve got to have a website that’s centred around your name.
+Friend, you’ve got to have a website that’s centered around your name.

 It has to have info about you, show your work, and make it possible to contact you.
 This will pay off.
 Promise.
 Don’t think it’ll pay off right away.
 Squarespace advertisements will make you think you’re going to be profesh the second you have a website.